RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 ### Example XML format

-Below is an example three-stage script that selects the best poses from the two previous docking stage then sends them into a design stage that utilizes [FastDesign](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/FastDesignMover).
+Below is an excerpt of an example three-stage script that selects the best poses from the two previous docking stage then sends them into a design stage that utilizes [FastDesign](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/FastDesignMover).
 The resulting best 10 poses are kept at the end of the second stage, sorted by score.

 ```xml